harshtam/455-term-project/README.md

-# 455-term-project web app info
+# 455-term-project web app info - Dawson Damuth and Harsh Tamada

 To run the project app
 -> download the repo